 - 1. The gas must be homogeneous, single-phase and relatively clean.
-Although a low level of entrained particles may have little effect on the operation of the Model GM868, excessive amounts of solid or liquid particles will absorb or disperse the ultrasound signals.
+Although a low level of entrained particles may have little effect on the operation of the Model GF868, excessive amounts of solid or liquid particles will absorb or disperse the ultrasound signals.
 This interference with the ultrasound transmissions through the gas will cause inaccurate flow rate measurements.
-In addition, temperature gradients in the gas flow may result in erratic or inaccurate flow rate readings. - The gas must not excessively attenuate ultrasound signals.
+In addition, temperature gradients in the gas flow may result in erratic or inaccurate flow rate readings. - 2.
+The gas must not excessively attenuate ultrasound signals.

 Some gases (i.e., high-purity carbon dioxide, hydrogen, etc.) readily attenuate ultrasound energy.
 In such a case, an El error code message will appear on the display screen to indicate that the ultrasonic signal strength is insufficient for reliable measurements. - 3.
-The gas sound speed must not vary excessively.
-The Model GM868 will tolerate relatively large changes in the gas sound speed, as may be caused by variations in gas composition and/or temperature.
-However, such changes must occur slowly.
-Rapid fluctuations in the gas sound speed, to a value that is considerably different from that programmed into the Model GM868, will result in erratic or inaccurate flow rate readings.
-Refer to Chapter 2, Initial Setup, of the Startup Guide and make sure that the appropriate sound speed is programmed into the meter.
+The gas sound speed may vary.
+The Model GF868 will tolerate relatively large changes in the gas sound speed, as may be caused by variations in gas composition and/or temperature.